RasaHQ/rasa/docs/core/knowledge-bases.rst

 In this section:

 - we will introduce a new intent, ``query_knowledge_base``
-- we will to annotate ``mention`` entities so that our model detects indirect mentions of objects like "the first one"
+- we will annotate ``mention`` entities so that our model detects indirect mentions of objects like "the first one"
 - we will use :ref:`synonyms <entity_synonyms>` extensively